 While Eduardo did receive a ticket for DUI in 2005, he quickly paid the fine and attended the required classes.
 Aside from traffic tickets, he has never had any other encounters with law enforcement.
 He had a driver’s license until Wisconsin’s legislature took licenses away from immigrant community members in 2007, as part of a wave of states that passed similar bills.
 Sadly, ICE has thus far refused to consider Eduardo for an immigration bond, saying he was denied entry into the US over twenty years ago.
 However, this does not change his eligibility for the U Visa.

 Eduardo’s detention will traumatize his family and harm his community.
-Join us in urging ICE Field Office Director David D. Rivera to use his power to release him from detention and reunite him with his children.
+Join us in urging ICE Chicago Field Office Director Ricardo Wong to use his power to release him from detention and reunite him with his children.